huggingface/datasets/docs/source/about_dataset_load.rst

 * When you call :func:`datasets.load_dataset`, any keyword arguments that are not specific to the method will be used to set the associated attributes of the :class:`datasets.BuilderConfig` class.
 This will override the predefined attributes if a specific configuration was selected.

-You can also set the :attr:`datasets.DatasetBuilder.
-BUILDER_CONFIG_CLASS` to any custom subclass of :class:`datasets.BuilderConfig`
+You can also set the :attr:`datasets.DatasetBuilder.BUILDER_CONFIG_CLASS` to any custom subclass of :class:`datasets.BuilderConfig`.

 :class:`datasets.DatasetBuilder`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^